-Solotroff's work focuses on several related key themes, including how cities develop, both organically and through organized planning, how the human body navigates urban environments, and how people navigate and interact with each other, particularly in an age of alienation caused by severe digital fragmentation.
-The Struggle of Togetherness is a critical aspect of his work and it is also the title of a live recording by his band BLOODYMINDED.
+Mark Solotroff's artwork and music focuses on several related key themes, including how cities develop, both organically and through organized planning, how the human body navigates urban environments, and how people navigate and interact with each other, particularly in an age of alienation caused by severe digital fragmentation.

-Solotroff has also collaborated with and contributed synth and/or vocals to several bands, ranging from a four year role in Wrekmeister Harmonies (Thrill Jockey), to live appearances and/or studio recordings with diverse electronic, experimental and metal bands, including The Atlas Moth, Brutal Truth, Consumer Electronics, Indian, Iugula-Thor, Locrian, Plague Bringer, Sshe Retina Stimulants, Sigillum S, and The Sodality.
+Solotroff has also collaborated with and contributed synth and/or vocals to numerous bands, ranging from a four year role in Wrekmeister Harmonies (Thrill Jockey), to live appearances and/or studio recordings with diverse electronic, experimental and metal bands, including The Atlas Moth, Brutal Truth, Consumer Electronics, Indian, Locrian, Plague Bringer, Sigillum S, and The Sodality.

 In late 2019, Solotroff's synth was included on new releases by Azar Swan ("The Hissing Crane" on Primal Architecture) and The Body ("Remixed" on Thrill Jockey).

 As a solo artist, Solotroff focuses on recording and performing tenebrous analog synth music.
 His bass-heavy soundscapes have been said to unsettle some listeners and calm others.
 He views these recordings and performances as possible soundtracks for movement through metropolitan terrains, whether by foot, bike, car, or public transportation.